anvilistas/anvil-extras/docs/guides/components/autocomplete.rst

 :suggestion_clicked:

     When a suggestion is clicked.
-If a suggestion is selected with enter the ``presssed_enter`` event fires instead.
+If a suggestion is selected with enter the ``pressed_enter`` event fires instead.